sign-language-translator/sign-language-translator/README.md

 Remember to contribute back to the community:

-- Share your data, code, and models by creating a pull request (PR), allowing others to benefit from your efforts.
+- Share your data, code, and models by creating a pull request, allowing others to benefit from your efforts.
 - Create your own sign language translator (e.g. as your university thesis) and contribute to a more inclusive and accessible world.

 See the `code` at [Build Custom Translator section in ReadTheDocs](https://sign-language-translator.readthedocs.io/en/latest/#building-custom-translators) or in this [notebook](https://github.com/sign-language-translator/notebooks/blob/main/translation/concatenative_synthesis.ipynb). [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sign-language-translator/notebooks/blob/main/translation/concatenative_synthesis.ipynb)